With the world becoming more tech savy and internet dependent, the role of System Administrator is becoming increasingly valuable.

-What makes writing a resume difficult is that there are two audiences.
+Resume writing is difficult because of its two type of audience.
 After the parsing through the ATS, the non-technical HR clerk receives your system admin resume first.
-Once it gets past the clerk, it arrives at the desk of your prospective employer.
+Once it gets past the clerk, then arrives at the desk of your prospective employer.

 Your resume should have elements tailored w.r.t. to both these people.

-The first person to see your resume is a non-technical clerk.
+A non-technical HR clerk is the first person who sees your resume.
 He reads more than 10,000 resumes a day corresponding to a list of all available positions.

-The problem is that the clerk does not know the difference between UNIX and Solaris.
+However, the clerk doesn't not know the difference between Solaris and UNIX.
 He mostly reads the introductory part of all resumes.

 So, to cater to your advantage write a strong system admin resume summary and a "Key Skills" section customized for the job you are targeting.